Culture 5 min read

 Why It Matters

-The Elden Ring production is a significant vote of confidence in the UK's film industry and its skilled workforce.
-It also reflects the growing importance of video game adaptations as a major source of content for streaming platforms and cinemas, a trend that shows no signs of slowing.
+The Elden Ring production is a significant vote of confidence in the UK's film industry and its world-class skilled workforce.
+It also reflects the growing importance of video game adaptations as a major source of content for streaming platforms and cinemas — a trend accelerated by the success of The Last of Us on HBO and the Super Mario Bros. film — and one that shows no signs of slowing.
+For the gaming community, the film represents a genuine attempt to treat a beloved property with artistic seriousness rather than as a commercial exercise, and the creative team assembled inspires real confidence that the result could break the long-standing "video game movie curse."

 What's Next

-Production is expected to continue through the summer, with post-production work likely to take the project through to late 2027 ahead of its March 2028 release.
+Production is expected to continue through the summer, with Iceland filming adding to the locations already completed in England and Scotland.
+Post-production work is likely to take the project through to late 2027 ahead of its March 2028 release.
+The film will be one of the most eagerly anticipated releases of that year, with the gaming community and film enthusiasts alike watching its development closely.
 More from Screen Daily.
+A24 Films official page.

 What's Your Take?